Let’s start this topic with a question from a different universe!

 Advice: Invest in the Security Guard!!

 The bank (in our leader story) decided to have security guards at the building so that only controlled people could enter the bank and reach the vault.
 This substantially reduces fraudsters’ access and the opportunity to try their tricks to hack the system.
 Also, if they still hack it, they leave identifiers (e.g., register entries at the bank, etc.) behind, resulting in them being caught.
 It does not matter if the vault is heavily protected and has the best security in place.

 Advertisers need to do the same.
 Everyone needs essential protection against fraud.
 Even if your end goal is KPI-linked, that cannot be the protection.
 Fraudsters will find a way around your goals and KPIs.
-You need an access-control and a gating process to control fraud transactions, even if they result in user acquisition or sales for you!!
+You need access control and a gating process to control fraudulent transactions, even if they result in user acquisition or sales for you!!
 Is the security guard going to eliminate fraud?
 No. But will he make it more complicated for a fraudster?
 Yes!
 The solution is to raise the cost of doing fraud by a fraudster, where it does not become economically viable.
-And that's what is essential.
+And that’s what is essential.